Skip to main content

 Preparation of this accessibility statement

-This statement was prepared on 2nd March 2021.
-It was last reviewed on 21st December 2023.
+This statement was prepared on 2 March 2021.
+It was last reviewed on 1 May 2025.

-This website was last tested on 13th December 2023.
+This website was last tested on 13 December 2023.
 The test was carried out by the Digital Accessibility Centre’s (DAC) user and technical testing team.

 The DAC team employed two testing methods.
 The first was a manual technical audit using automated tools.
 The second method involved a dedicated team of user testers with differing disabilities and aided by a range of adaptive technologies.

-The findings of both testing teams were then combined to give us feedback on the accessibility status of the Register to Vote service.
+The findings of both testing teams were then combined to give us feedback on the accessibility status of the Register to vote service.